marufamd/cypress/README.md

 ## Core Features
-- **Progressive Web App** – Installable, mobile-friendly experience.
-- **User Authentication** – Secure login and registration.
+● Progressive Web Application - Web app can be installed to act like a regular application.
+● User Authentication - Users may create an account and log in.
-- **Report Issues** - Users may submit reports with descriptions, locations, and images.
+● Report Issues - Users may submit reports with descriptions, locations, and images.
-- **Track Status** - Users may see the status of their reports (Pending, In Progress, Resolved).
+● Track Status - Users may see the status of their reports (Pending, In Progress, Resolved).
-- **Admin Dashboard** - City officials can manage and moderate reports, changing their statuses.
+● Admin Dashboard - City officials can manage and moderate reports, changing their statuses.
-- **Mapping Integration** - Reports are displayed on an interactive city map with GIS support.
+● Mapping Integration - Reports are displayed on an interactive city map with GIS support.
-- **Notification System** – Users receive updates when their reports change status or receive comments from city officials.
+● Notification System – Users receive updates when their reports change status or receive comments from city officials.

 ## Technology Stack

-### Frontend (React.js)
+### Frontend (Vue.js)
-- React.js (for UI development)
+- Vue.js (for UI development)
 - TailwindCSS (for UI components)
-- Pinia (for state management)
-- Google Maps API of GIS integration
+- Google Maps API (for GIS integration)
-- JWT Authentication (for security)
+- Supabase Auth (for Authentication)

 ### Backend (Python & FastAPI)
 - FastAPI (for handling API requests)
 - PostgreSQL (Database via Supabase)
 - JWT for authentication
-- Cloudinary / AWS S3 (for image storage)
+- AWS S3 (for image storage)
-- WebSockets (for real-time updates)
 - GIS Support (PostGIS for spatial queries)